responsible-ai-collaborative/aiid/README.md

 - In order to get the Google Client ID (OAuth 2.0 Client ID) you should set up an OAuth 2.0 following these [instructions](https://support.google.com/cloud/answer/6158849?hl=en).
 After set it up, you can find the Google Client ID in your [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
 - Login Authentication redirect URI is the URL that the user will be redirected to after successfully authenticating with Facebook or Google.
 It should point to `/logincallback` page.
 For Production the URI is `https://incidentdatabase.ai/logincallback`

-Also add the following secret value to your Atlas App Service following the instructions in the [Atlas App Services documentation](https://www.mongodb.com/docs/atlas/app-services/values-and-secrets/define-and-manage-secrets/).
+Also add these secret values to your Atlas App Service following the instructions in the [Atlas App Services documentation](https://www.mongodb.com/docs/atlas/app-services/values-and-secrets/define-and-manage-secrets/).

 ```
 facebookAppSecret = [Facebook App Secret, see comment below for more information]